grammyjs/tools/CONTRIBUTING.md

 ### Coding

-If you want to read or modify grammY Tools' code, you can do the following.
+If you want to read or modify grammY tools' code, you can do the following.

 1. Install Node from <https://nodejs.org/>
 2. Install pnpm with `npm i -g pnpm`